alvis/presetter/packages/preset-rollup/README.md

 After installation, your project file structure should resemble the following or with more configuration files if you also installed other presets such as [`presetter-preset-esm`](https://github.com/alvis/presetter/blob/master/packages/preset-esm).

-Implement your business logic under `source` and prepare tests under `spec`.
+Implement your business logic under `src` and prepare tests under `spec`.

-**TIPS** You can always change the source directory to other (e.g. src) by setting the `source` variable in `presetter.config.ts`.
+**TIPS** You can always change the source directory to other (e.g. src) by setting the `src` variable in `presetter.config.ts`.
 See the [customization](https://github.com/alvis/presetter/blob/master/packages/preset-rollup#customization) section below for more details.

 ```
 (root)
  ├─ .git
  ├─ presetter.config.ts
  ├─ node_modules
- ├─ source
+ ├─ src
  │   ├─ <folders>
  │   ├─ index.ts
  │   ├─ (auxiliary).ts